 Lower Production Cost Down to $50 per kWh

-ONE says that the new cell eliminates the need for graphite and anode manufacturing equipment, which could make it possible for manufacturing costs to be as low as $50 per kWh.
+Eliminating the need for graphite and anode manufacturing equipment reduces manufacturing costs to be as low as $50 per kWh.

 “Our prismatic anode-free cell is produced with approximately half of current cell manufacturing equipment for equivalent capacity, allowing us to sharply reduce scale-up cost.
 Our mission is to double the range of electric vehicles, use safer, more sustainable raw materials and establish a local supply chain.Mujeeb Ijaz, the founder and CEO (Quote CleanTechnica)

 The typical low cycle life of anode-free cells compared with conventional cells, makes them unviable by themselves.
 Vehicles need regular charging.
 The LFP battery provides for short distances, and the anode-free provides a backup and charges the LFP.
 The anode-free cells store 450 miles of range and recharges LFP cells using a proprietary DC-DC process.

 I.e. the anode free provides 99% of the vehicle’s duty cycle, whereas 1% is provided by the range extender.